-SIXTH FORM STUDENTS ARE RESPONSIBLE FOR bringing their own basic equipment to school.
-Sixth Form students are allowed to bring personal items such as mobile phones, tablets and laptops.
+Sixth FORM STUDENTS ARE RESPONSIBLE FOR Sixth Form students are allowed to bring personal items such as mobile phones, tablets and laptops.
 However, the use of these items is restricted to the Sixth Form Centre.
 As with all valuables, students bring such items at their own risk and the school accepts no responsibility for them.